Alex-Neo-Projects/bagels/Readme.md

    - Bagels is about making the initial process of writing contracts faster and more fun by tightening the feedback loop.
 3) **Bagels doesn't (YET) work with contracts requiring different versions of solidity than the one you have installed locally**
    - to check your solc version, do `solcjs --version` in the command line.

+## Acknowledgements

+- Shoutout to [foundry](https://github.com/foundry-rs/foundry), because we use Anvil in this project for the local network :)